mookid8000/azure-service-bus-dotnet/README.md

 Refer to the [online documentation](https://azure.microsoft.com/services/service-bus/) to learn more about Service Bus.

-This library is built using .NET Standard 1.3.
+This library is built using .NET Standard 2.0, which means that the .NET Core 2.0 or .NET 4.6.1 runtimes are supported.
 For more information on what platforms are supported see [.NET Platforms Support](https://docs.microsoft.com/en-us/dotnet/articles/standard/library#net-platforms-support).

 ## How to provide feedback